 Guides by Level of Government

 Here you will also find typical wages and earnings for workers dating back to the 1700s.
-Since it is sometimes challenging to determine the number of hours that workers put in each week, earnings cannot necessarily be determined using only wage data.
+Since it can be challenging to determine the number of hours that workers put in each week, earnings cannot necessarily be determined using only wage data.

 We welcome your comments and suggestions: contact Marie Concannon, project coordinator.

-Thanks to student assistants Amanda Krewson, Kamilah Jones, Scott Peterson, Carrie Carter, and Guinevere Lawson, as well as to Pamela Campbell of the St. Louis Federal Reserve Library who helped with the research and creation of this web resource.
+Thanks to student assistants Amanda Krewson, Kamilah Jones, Scott Peterson, Carrie Carter, and Guinevere Lawson, as well as to Pamela Campbell of the St. Louis Federal Reserve Library who provided assistance in the enhancement of this web resource.